L-Lemos/portfolio-leo-lemos/README.md

 Currently a PhD Candidate at the Federal University of Santa Catarina, I have authored or co-authored three scientific papers in the *Renewable Energy* journal, and also presented several works at international solar energy conferences.

-This porfolio is a record of my current studies in ***data science***, including projects related to my doctoral research as well as novel projects from a data scientist's learning path.
+This porfolio is a record of my current studies in **Python** and ***data science***, including projects related to my doctoral research as well as novel projects from a data scientist's learning path.

 Background in: Python, MATLAB, TRNSYS, thermal systems simulation, mathematical modelling